realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     - It's just a fancy way of saying that "subclasses should work the same as their superclass."
     - Live Code Example: [Liskov Substitution Principle in Kotlin](src/main/kotlin/liskovSubstitutionPrincipleExample.kt)
     - #### 🛑 "POLYMORPHISM" IS A GREAT EXAMPLE OF USING FANCY SOUNDING TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.
       - ### 🫤 A lot of dick-swinging contests around words among the aspy-addled crowd.
-Please someone tell them they are being assholes when they suggest a new word for something super basic!
+Please someone tell them they are being assholes when they suggest a fancy new word for something super basic!

 ## Controlled Scope of Visibility of Variables and Methods <a name="controlled-visibility"></a>
 ###### controlled-visibility